Project Introduction

 Question for analysis: What was the Yearly Debt Percentage Increase for each year compared to the previous year?

-For this first question, we’ll create a pivot table in a new sheet to filter our data to the final reported debt per each year.
-We don’t want to assume that this would always be reported on a specific date like 12/31/YY.
-So with Record Date filtered down to year used as our row values, we can add columns to show the maximum date reported per year (or latest report), as well as the maximum debt value for the given year.
-We’ll also filter out 2023 data since it’s partial and only has data through February 2023.
+For this first question, I’ll create a pivot table in a new sheet to filter the data to the final reported debt per each year.
+I don’t want to assume that this would always be reported on a specific date like 12/31/YY.
+So with Record Date filtered down to year used as the row values, I can add columns to show the maximum date reported per year (or latest report), as well as the maximum debt value for the given year.
+I’ll also filter out 2023 data since it’s partial and only has data through February 2023.

 =XLOOKUP(C9,'Cleaned Data'!A:A, 'Cleaned Data'!D:D)